AI Tools for Teachers: An Independent Comparison [2026]Teacher using multiple AI-powered educational tools for lesson planning and assessment

 Further Reading

-Further Reading: Key Research on AI Tools
+Further Reading: Key Research Papers

 Loading audit...

 Teachers searching for AI tools face a market that changes monthly and a marketing language designed to impress rather than inform.
 Every tool claims to "transform teaching" and "personalise learning."
 Few explain what they actually do, what they cannot do, or how much they cost when the free trial ends.
-This guide provides a vendor-neutral comparison of the AI tools most commonly used in UK schools, tested against the criteria that matter: what they do well, where they fall short, whether they align with UK curricula, and what happens to pupil data.
+This guide provides a vendor-neutral comparison of the AI tools most commonly used in UK schools, tested against the criteria that matter: what they do well, where they fall short, whether they align with UK curricula, and what happens to learner data.

 Key Takeaways